phillycommunitywireless/phillycommunitywireless/content/en/networkmap.md

 <iframe title="Philly Community Wireless network-hardware deployment map" role="img" aria-label="A map showing currently installed Philly Community Wireless network infrastructure, centered on Norris Square Park."src="https://map.phillycommunitywireless.org/" width="100%" height="400"/></iframe>

 This map focuses on showing the overall network architecture.
-Points on the map represent outdoor wifi access points primarily.
-Any area covered by the heatmap should have PCW signal available for a free wifi connection.
+Icons on the map show PhillyWisper high sites, Wi-Fi access points, routers, point-to-point equipment, and mesh nodes.
+Other features show connections between devices, a timeline to see our network's growth over the years, and a heatmap.

-Please keep in mind that the heatmap is not accurate at the street-level, and if you cannot access the wifi network in any given space in the city, you may need to walk around a street corner.
+Areas covered by the heatmap should have PCW signal available for a free Wi-Fi connection, but please keep in mind that it may not be accurate at street-level.
+If you cannot access the Wi-Fi network at a location covered by the heatmap here, you may need to walk around a street corner.
 Try to find the closest access point visible to ensure a good connection.

 ## Guided Tour